stsiwo/go_concepts/README.md

         a = &X{}
           -> interface can hold struct itself or pointer to its struct so you don't need to use a pointer to interface

-      - don't use a poiner to interface
+      - don't use a poiner to interface. pointers to interfaces are almost never useful (see: https://stackoverflow.com/questions/44370277/type-is-pointer-to-interface-not-interface-confusion)
       - should store pointers to struct in interface in order to modify the struct itself (e.g., a = &X{}); you can't modify the struct if you store the struct in interface (e.g., a = X{})
 ### unit testing
   - use 'testify' and 'mockery'